marvinroger/ESP8266TrueRandom/README.md

 ## ESP8266TrueRandom basic functions

-The existing random functions of ESP8266 are replicated in ESP8266TrueRandom.
+The existing random functions of Arduino are replicated in ESP8266TrueRandom.

 ### ESP8266TrueRandom.random()

-Like the ESP8266 library and ANSI C, this generates a random number between 0 and the highest signed long integer 2,147,483,647.
+Like the Arduino library and ANSI C, this generates a random number between 0 and the highest signed long integer 2,147,483,647.

 ### ESP8266TrueRandom.random(n)